campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 1. Build a new image and tag it as `2.0`

     Remember that you previously modified the `index.html` file on the Docker hosts local filesystem.
-This means that running another `docker image build` command will build a new image with the updated `index.html`
+This means that running another `docker build` command will build a new image with the updated `index.html`

     Be sure to include the period (`.`) at the end of the command.

-         docker image build --tag $DOCKERID/linux_tweet_app:2.0 .
+         docker build --tag $DOCKERID/linux_tweet_app:2.0 .

     Notice how fast that built!
 This is because Docker only modified the portion of the image that changed vs. rebuilding the whole image.

 2. Let’s look at the images on the system.

-         docker image ls
+         docker images

     You now have both versions of the web app on your host.